-the Houston region for more than 20 years.
+preservation in the Houston region for 25 years.
 The organization was

 formed in 1996 as a land conservation committee of Bayou Preservation

-Association (BPA), a group dedicated to protecting the bayou systems of Houston.
-BPA was
+Association (BPA), a group dedicated to protecting the bayou systems of

-(yes, plural) Conservancy was launched to directly protect the
+Lands (yes, plural) Conservancy was launched to directly protect the

 floodplain and green spaces surrounding these streams.
-For a brief time, the organization was
+For a brief time,

 Recognized by the Land Trust Alliance, BLC proudly became a nationally

 accredited land trust in 2012.
 The process of accreditation involved a rigorous review and analysis of previous projects, organizational structure, and ability to steward land in perpetuity.
 Accreditation is a prestigious acknowledgment that BLC is committed to professional excellence and to maintaining the public’s trust in our conservation work.